mgalbright/google-earth-to-navionics-route-converter/README.md

     ```

 ### Conversion
-(Tested on mac only, but I expect it work on any *nix distro.)
+(Tested on mac only, but I expect it should work on any *nix distro.)
 1. Save your google earth path as a kml file.
 1. Convert the kml file to a Navionics file using this script:
     ```shell